Can You Name These 12 Car Dashboard Lights?

 Also called the automatic transmission light, the automatic gearbox warning light means that there is a possible problem with your automatic transmission.
 The most common reason this light comes on is that the car’s transmission fluid temperature is higher than normal.

-Find out what these strange car sounds are trying to tell you.
+Find out what these strange car noises are trying to tell you.

 Answer: Oil pressure warning light

-The oil pressure warning light means that the oil pressure in your car is low and that you need to take your car in to get an oil change.
+The oil pressure warning light means that the oil pressure in your car is low and that you need to get an oil change.
 If it comes on, stop driving immediately.
 Having little or no oil in your car can be very damaging to your engine.

-Find out how to pour oil without making a mess.
+Discover the secret to pouring oil without making a mess.

 Answer: Anti-lock brake warning

-Your car’s anti-lock braking system works to allow your tires to maintain contact with the road in bad driving conditions such as rain or snow or when you stop your car quickly.
-It keeps your tires from locking up, causing your car to skid.
+Your car’s anti-lock braking system works to ensure your tires maintain contact with the road in wet or slippery conditions or when you stop your car quickly.
+It keeps your tires from locking up, and reducing the risk of a skid.
 If the ABS light illuminates while you’re driving it means that the system isn’t working properly and it might not work when you brake.

 Brush up on these 10 driving tips to stay safe in wet weather.